+Name:

+Lab section (day):

+Date:

-Name: Lab section (day): Date: 1.
-Balanced equations and observations f for all reactions which occurre d, in order of occurrence.
-2. Calculations for the Chemical Analysi S 2.
-Informal analysis and sure this 1. in an the anathers its 16 le dhe an adminis de dhùs el a d 3.
-Infrared analysis - perform this analysis on the spectrum itself; attach the spectrum to this sheet.
+1. Balanced equations and observations for all reactions which occurred, in order of occurrence.

+2. Calculations for the Chemical Analysis

+3. Infrared analysis - perform this analysis on the spectrum itself; attach the spectrum to this sheet.
 Show how you used the spectrum to assign the bonding mode of nitrite in your sample.